Volunteering: What our volunteers gain from giving back

 “I was worried I’d never get back into work,” he said.
 “I was applying for any job I could when the Job Centre told me about Kickstart.”

-Zack is now on the six-month programme, working 25 hours a week and earning the national minimum wage, while being supported to build his CV and look for full-time roles.
+Zack completed the six-month programme, working 25 hours a week and earning the national minimum wage, while being supported to build his CV and look for full-time roles.

 “It’s been a big help coming here,” he added.
 “It’s really helped me to cope with anxiety and given me confidence.
 It’s given me routine too and I’ve learned new skills.
 I like hands-on work so I’m looking for jobs in warehousing or retail now.